zhongfu/tp/docs/UserGuide.md

 #### `export`: Export jobs done by an employee

-Exports a `.csv` file containing the jobs that the employee was assigned to, including:
+Exports a `.csv` file to the `data` folder, containing the jobs that the employee was assigned to, including:
 * job IDs,
 * job descriptions,
 * job statuses (incomplete, pending payment, paid),